Clostridioides Difficile (Antimicrobial)

 Severe CDI is associated with at least one of the following

-- Temperature >38·5°C
+- Temperature above 38·5°C

-- Suspicion of PMC, toxic megacolon, ileus
+- Suspicion or confirmation of pseudomembranous colitis, toxic megacolon, ileus

 - Evidence of severe colitis on CT scan or abdominal X-ray examination

-- WBC >15 cells x 109L
+- WBC above 15 cells x 109L

 Antibiotic Treatment